abachuk/alexbachuk.com/content/post/2016/2016-01-03-learning-react-js-and-redux.markdown

 - React.js
 - Redux
 title: Learning React.js and Redux
-url: /2016/01/03/learning-react-js-and-redux/
 wordpress_id: 926
+aliases:
+    - /2016/01/learning-react-js-and-redux/
+    - /2016/learning-react-js-and-redux/
 ---

 TL;DR I had a hard time learning React.js, because it requires complex boilerplate setup, tooling and special application architecture such as Flux or Redux.
 After watching many intro videos or tutorials I wasn’t making progress until I decided to develop simple [open source project](https://github.com/abachuk/quotes) with React+Redux using [open source boilerplate](https://github.com/davezuko/react-redux-starter-kit).
 As I try to make every feature - I’m learning how to do it with React+Redux and sometimes asking questions on [Stackoverflow](http://stackoverflow.com/questions/34571450/route-state-name-in-reactredux) or [Github](https://github.com/davezuko/react-redux-starter-kit/issues/336#issuecomment-166700444).

 Last year [React.js](https://facebook.github.io/react/) has become really popular.
 At that time I was part of the team which was in the middle of launching a big Angular.js project.
 My next project after that was based on Angular as well.
 I’ve heard of React, knew it was next hot framework out there, in addition to (or replacement for) Backbone, Ember and Angular.
 But I never had a chance and reason to get into React seriously, other than watching some introductory [egghead.io](http://egghead.io) videos.
 Based on some light reading it became clear - the framework basics were not too complicated after all.
 And benefits are too good: virtual dom for speed, reusability of components, ES2015 support, ability to develop native apps just to name a few.